Truman State University

 All qualified vendors are invited to participate in the competitive procurement process.

-Truman State University Purchasing Department
+Truman State University – Purchasing Section of the Business Office

 McClain Hall 106